jhaji2911/voice-gen-ai-app/README.md

-# AI Calendar Booking
+# AI Registration App

-This is a demo project that showcases how to create a simple AI assistant that can book calendar events on behalf of the user, using `NLUX`, `NLBridge`, and the `OpenAI` API.
+This is a demo project that showcases how to create a user and registering them using AI 🤖 , using `NLUX`, `NLBridge`, and the `OpenAI` API.

 ## Features

-- [x] Create a simple AI assistant that can book calendar events on behalf of the user.
+- [x] Create a simple AI assistant that can register user.
 - [x] Use `NLUX` `React` for the user interface.
 - [x] Use `NLBridge` `Node.js` to connect to the OpenAI API and call a user defined function.